bsamot10/hadoopCluster/README.md

 # hadoopCluster
-Docker container for a testing 3-node hadoop-yarn cluster.
+Docker container for a 3-node hadoop-yarn cluster (not for production).

 The present deployment supports 5 services: